 The department will announce the CEE Graduate Student Research Excellence Award each fall semester.
 The award recognizes excellence in graduate student research.
 Each recipient will receive up to \$1,000, which can be used for presenting a paper in a conference.
-The award
+The award money can be used any time before the student leaves the college.
+In each cycle, up to 5 students will be awarded.
 Application package includes: CV, one-page statement of research accomplishment, and two representative journal papers or conference papers.
 The award announcement as well as evaluation criteria will be sent to the student email list (ceegrad@lists.eng.famu.fsu.edu).
+Travel grants may also be available through the universities for students who are attending and/or presenting their work at conferences.
+Check your university email frequently for these and other announcements.